 Whitney is crafty, fun, stylish, and original.
 She is always up for some creative hand-made project.
 She impressed me with her knit caps from the first day we met, but it wasn’t until she had a room full of “normal” people decorating onesies with fabric paint, stencils and stickers for my baby shower that I knew she could bring out the creativity in all of us.
 I left that day with a stack of onesies-of-a-kind (can I say that?).

 This crazy chick used to track guests in an excel spreadsheet DURING her parties.
-Now she has two cutie pie sons and a cutie pie husband all of whom will probably go crazy over the next 65 years as she enters their every move into a spreadsheet.
-Holden was born in May 2005 and Milo was born in February 2007.
-Both boys have 8 full months of data about their unique eating/sleeping habits recorded for her reviewing pleasure.
-Charts comparing the two boys are available to anyone who is interested.
-Baby Sawyer joined the family in September 2011; charts are all digital.
+Now she has three cutie pie sons and a cutie pie husband all of whom will probably go crazy over the next 65 years as she enters their every move into a spreadsheet.
+Holden was born in May 2005 and Milo was born in February 2007; Baby Sawyer joined the family in September 2011.
+The boys have 8 full months of data about their unique eating/sleeping habits recorded for her reviewing pleasure.
+Of course, charts are all digital.

 When Heather saw me in the hospital after my son was born, even though I felt like I had been run over by a truck, she thought “That looks like fun!”
 When I came to see her after her son was born and asked if she felt like she had been run over by a truck, she looked at me with shock and asked how I knew that and what else had I forgotten to tell her.
 I would like to put in writing that I did not forget to tell her anything.
 She forgot to write it all down.